Yo3lB/MyDotfiles/README.md

 local chosen_theme = themes [1]

 By changing the number in local chosen [1] or [2] you will have a different type of window frame.
 The first topic is a design of mine.
 The second is a theme inspired by the great Matthew Farrel's Die Hard 4.0 theme ... for Emerald.
 I always liked it a lot and wanted to rescue it and adapt it to other environments.

+Remember to change the calls to the scripts that I use at the beginning according to your preferences, uncomment the ones that you do not need or according to your preferences >>> rc.lua:

+-- {{{ Autostart windowless processes }}} --

+-- Start config monitors
+awful.util.spawn_with_shell("/home/yoel/.config/scripts/ConfMonitor.sh")

+-- Start picom
+awful.util.spawn_with_shell("/home/yoel/.config/scripts/picom.sh")

+-- Start Nitrogen
+awful.util.spawn_with_shell("/home/yoel/.config/scripts/nitrogen.sh")

+-- Start Dpms
+awful.util.spawn_with_shell("/home/yoel/.config/scripts/dpms.sh")

 If you have any questions, you can contact me at: email.yoelbit@gmail.com or through my facebook https://www.facebook.com/yoel.bit.9 ...
 I hope it serves you, you adapt it to yours, break it or do what you deem most appropriate.
 Thanks.
 Greetings YB.